Leverage (American TV series): Plot

 Season 2 begins in Boston, Nate's hometown.
-The team reunites and resume their activities, still followed by Sterling, until Nate surrenders to the latter in exchange for the others' freedom, finally admitting to Sterling and himself that he is a thief.
+The team reunites and resumes their activities, now operating out of Nate's apartment and a local bar.
+Nate struggles with his recent sobriety while Sophie goes on a journey of self-discovery following an attempt on her life.
+While she is away, she sends her friend and fellow grifter, Tara Cole, to assist the team and keep tabs on Nate.
+After assisting Sterling on a job that gets him invited to join Interpol, the team soon run afoul of him when they stumble onto one of his cases.
+In exchange for letting the team go free, Nate surrenders to his former friend, admitting to Sterling and himself that he is now a thief.

-As season 3 begins, Ford is in prison and the team attempts to free him, until a mysterious Italian woman blackmails them into bankrupting the untouchable criminal Damien Moreau.
-At the season's end, Moreau is imprisoned in San Lorenzo, a fictional nation formerly under his control.
+As Season 3 begins, Nate is in a Supermax prison and the team attempts to free him, until a mysterious Italian woman blackmails them into taking down the untouchable criminal Damien Moreau in exchange for the expungement of Nate's criminal record.
+The team spends several jobs targeting known associates of Moreau in an effort to get closer to him before learning that Eliot worked for him as an assassin.
+At season's end, Moreau is imprisoned in San Lorenzo, a fictional nation formerly under his control.

-Season 4 opens days after the team's return from San Lorenzo, when they discover that someone has been bugging their headquarters; the culprit is later identified as the wealthy businessman Jack Latimer, who has been profiting by their victories and now offers information on the evildoings of other major corporations, in exchange for profit on each company's downfall.
-Nate refuses this offer, and his suspicions are justified when Latimer is revealed to be working with Victor Dubenich (the team's first victim) against the team.
+Season 4 opens days after the team's return from San Lorenzo, when they discover that someone has been bugging their headquarters.
+The culprit is later identified as the wealthy businessman Jack Latimer, who has been profiting off their victories and now offers information on the evildoings of other major corporations, in exchange for profit on each company's downfall.
+Nate refuses the offer, and his father is killed.
+Nate deduces that Latimer is working with Victor Dubenich (the team's first victim) to anticipate their movements, and the team must use proxies in the season finale to take them both down.

 Season 5 opens with Nate having moved the team to Portland and setting up shop in a microbrewery (Bridgeport Brew Pub), but the season premiere ends with the revelation that Nate is working with Hardison on a secret project unknown to the others.
-After a series of extremely intricate confidence tricks, the secret project is revealed and carried off, despite the recurrent Sterling.
-The season's final episode, broadcast on Christmas Day 2012, also reveals drastic changes in the lives and dynamics of the team, but assures the audience of their continuity: Nate and Sophie plan to marry, leaving the remaining members to operate the team without them.
+After a series of extremely intricate confidence tricks, the secret project is revealed and carried out, despite the recurrent Sterling.
+The series finale, broadcast on Christmas Day 2012, also reveals drastic changes in the lives and dynamics of the team, but assures the audience of their continuity.